Blog ❯ Talking Culture, Identity & Diversity in Kid’s Books with Corrie Locke-Hardy [video]

 Michaela: So, diversity and inclusion play a huge role in our kid’s programs, but we know we can always grow and do better.
 What do you recommend when it comes to creating diverse characters in kids’ books?

-And we also see people of the dominant culture, which is white Eurocentrism for us where we are in North America, so I can only speak to that.
+We also see people of the dominant culture, which is white Eurocentrism for us where we are in North America, so I can only speak to that.
 But so, we're talking about our specific white Eurocentric culture.
 They are creating the narratives for other people, and this is typically through their own lens.
 So, this would be talking about Christopher Columbus discovering America versus talking about colonialism and or at least having primary sources that you study and talk about from each side.
-You know, because some folks might be like yes, America was founded when Christopher Columbus rolled up in here on a ship.
+You know, because some folks might be like yes, America was founded when Christopher Columbus rolled up here on a ship.
 And it was great.
 It was just a beautiful land of milk and honey.
 You know?

 Michaela: Okay.

 Corrie: Exactly.
-Yeah.

-So that's, you know, what I'm looking for, even the side characters is really important because if you think about if you're reading a book to kids versus if the kids are reading the book themselves, then the language is also super important.
+So that's what I'm looking for, even the side characters are really important because if you're reading a book to kids versus if the kids are reading the book themselves, then the language is also super important.
 You know, some classrooms don't use words like stupid or hate.
-And so if you have pre-literate kids, then you can sort of not say that, you know, when you're like doing the read aloud thing.
-Yeah.
-Which, like, all teachers have really sick guns from like holding up the books to the side.
-But so you can sort of get away with that.
+And so if you have pre-literate kids, then you can not say that, you know, when you're doing the read-aloud thing.
+All teachers have really sick guns from holding up the books to the side, so you can get away with that.
 But when the students are able to read the books themselves, they're going to notice these things.
-And all of the students are going to be able to notice the illustration and they're going to notice something, especially if somebody is stereotypically represented, you know?
+All of the students are going to be able to notice the illustration and they're going to notice something, especially if somebody is stereotypically represented.
 Topics near and dear to my heart!

-Corrie: I am, I am but one small, angry feminist cog in the machine.
+Corrie: I am!
+I am but one small, angry feminist cog in the machine.
 But I am sure trying.

-Michaela: Oh I love that!
+Michaela: Oh, I love that!

 Michaela: It's a powerful image.